kushidesign/kushi/README.md

 <br>

 ## Introduction
 Kushi provides a comprehensive solution for creating and evolving web-based UI projects in ClojureScript.

-The following features work in concert, making it easy to roll your own design system:
+The following features work in concert, making it easy to roll your own design
+system:
 - A set of professionally designed, themeable, headless UI components
-- Solid foundation of hand-tuned global + alias design tokens
+- Solid foundation of hand-tuned global design tokens
 - Functional styling engine
 - Configurable theming

 Usage of Kushi's design system and component library is completly optional.
-You can just use the functional styling engine for a lightweight compile-time css-in-cljs solution.
+You can just use the styling engine as a pure ClojureScript alternative to mainstream JS solutions such as Tailwind, Emotion, etc.

 <br>

 ## Project status
 Current version is pre-release intended for early adopters and anyone who would like to provide feedback.
 New 1.0 alphas will be released frequently, while I continue to make improvements/changes/additions.
 Working towards a stable 1.0 release by end of 2024 or Q1 of 2025.

 Please report anything unexpected on GitHub Issues.